radix-io-archived/sds-docker/README.md

 As of this writing, this repo contains the following Docker images:

-+ mochi: Image to be used as a base for SDS utility images or tutorials/demos.
++ **mochi**: Image to be used as a base for SDS utility images or tutorials/demos.
              Installs spack and margo dependencies as root, and configures the spack environment.
-+ mobject/base: Base image for mobject based on the mochi image above.
++ **mobject/base**: Base image for mobject based on the mochi image above.
 Additionally installs mobject and all of its dependencies (BAKE, sdskv, ssg, etc.) via spack.
-+ mobject/demo: Mobject demo image based on mobject/base.
++ **mobject/demo**: Mobject demo image based on mobject/base.
 When ran as a container, this demo bootstraps a Mobject cluster by starting a single server daemon.

 ## Building the Mochi base image